 The screen contains a list of business rules, some of which are predefined as indicated by the Type column.
-You can add new rules by clicking the New icon ® or customize a rule by selecting or customize a KPI by selecting it and clicking the Edit icon or customized rules are now included in the Unselected Rules or Selected Rules lists in the KPI Editor dialog.
-For detailed information about creating KPIs, see OMi Help.
+You can add new rules by clicking the New icon or customize a rule by selecting it and clicking the Edit icon .
+For detailed information about creating business rules, see the OMi Administration Guide.

-- it and clicking the Edit icon .
-For detailed information about creating business rules, see the OMi Administration Guide. - 3.
-After creating a rule, you can include it in a KPI.
+3. After creating a rule, you can include it in a KPI.
 To create or customize a KPI, click the Repositories tab and select the KPIs link to show a list of KPIs.
-Create a new KPI by clicking the New icon
+Create a new KPI by clicking the New icon [®] or customize a KPI by selecting it and clicking the Edit icon ^Ø. The new or customized rules are now included in the Unselected Rules or Selected Rules lists in the KPI Editor dialog.
+For detailed information about creating KPIs, see OMi Help.